alabou/NMOS-MatroxOnly/NMOS With RTSP.md

 The RTSP control endpoints of RTSP Senders/Receivers support the same security features (rtsp versus rtsps, OAuth2.0 authorizations or not) as the IS-05 control endpoint of the associated Senders/Receivers.

-The media Stream and sub-Streams of an RTSP session support the same privacy encryption features that non-RTSP Streams offer.
+The media Stream and sub-Streams of an RTSP session support the same privacy encryption and HDCP features that non-RTSP Streams offer.

 The `DESCRIBE` method of an RTSP Sender provides a mechanism for retrieving the SDP transport file that describe the mux Flow/Stream and sub-Flows/sub-Streams making the RTSP mux Flow/Stream.
 The SDP transport file media level attribute `a=control:` is used to name mux Flow/Stream and sub-Flows/sub-Streams according to the `<role-in-group> <role-index>` rules described in the [NMOS With Natural Groups](https://github.com/alabou/NMOS-MatroxOnly/blob/main/NMOS%20With%20Natural%20Groups.md).
 A session level attribute `a=control:` attribute is used for the aggregate control of the RTSP mux stream according to the `<group-name> <group-index>` rules described in [NMOS With Natural Groups](https://github.com/alabou/NMOS-MatroxOnly/blob/main/NMOS%20With%20Natural%20Groups.md)